FasterSpeeding/Tanjun/docs/usage.md

     ...
 ```

-The `with_` functions on [Component][tanjun.components.Component] allow
+The `with_` methods on [Component][tanjun.components.Component] allow
-functionality such as commands, event listeners and schedles to be loaded into
+loading functionality like commands, event listeners, and schedules into a
-a component through a deocrator call and the relevant `add_` functions allow
+component through a decorator call; the relevant `add_` functions allow adding
-adding functionality through chained calls.
+functionality through chained calls.

 ```py
 @tanjun.as_message_command("name")